Spider19996/ha-tally-list-lovelace/README.md

 ## Amount Due Ranking

 A second card lists all users ordered by outstanding amount.
+Outstanding balances are visible to all users; admin rights are only required for the reset button.

 ```yaml
 type: custom:tally-due-ranking-card